-Agro-chemicals industry opposes penal provisions in new pesticides bill
+Agro-chemicals industry opposes penal provisions in new Pesticides Bill

 Floorwalkers help round up the missing passengers during boarding

-An agro-chemicals industry body has opposed the penal provisions in the new Pesticides Management Bill, saying that these do not differentiate between minor and major offences.
+An agro-chemicals industry body has opposed penal provisions in the new Pesticides Management Bill, saying they do not differentiate between minor and major offences.

 The prices of pesticides should not be controlled as these are not essential commodities, the Crop Care Federation of India (CCFI) said.

-The CCFI said there are substantive changes in the bill from the draft law and, therefore, this bill needs a thorough review with the stakeholders.
-It demanded the bill should be referred to a Select Committee of Parliament for consultations.
+The CCFI said there are substantive changes in the Bill from the draft law and, therefore, this Bill needs a thorough review with the stakeholders.
+It demanded the Bill be referred to a Select Committee of Parliament for consultations.

-“There are serious concerns with the new Pesticide Management Bill, which heightens the criminalisation of business operations, as there are penalties of up to Rs 50 lakh with an imprisonment up to 5 years or both, without differentiating between minor or major offences,” it said.
+“There are serious concerns with the new Pesticide Management Bill, which heightens the criminalisation of business operations, as there are penalties of up to ₹50 lakh with an imprisonment up to 5 years or both, without differentiating between minor or major offences,” it said.

-Harish Mehta, Senior Advisor, the CCFI said, “There is no safeguard provision for the genuine manufacturer, who applies the product manufactured as per the regulatory framework formulated by a competent body like the Registration Committee.
+Harish Mehta, Senior Advisor, CCFI, said: “There is no safeguard provision for the genuine manufacturer, who applies the product manufactured as per the regulatory framework formulated by a competent body like a Registration Committee.
 Safeguard provisions are essential, otherwise over-criminalisation penalty will force manufacturers to shut their shop in India.
 No one would take the risk of imprisonment for minor offences.”

-He said the bill should aim at reducing the criminalisation of business operations.
+Mehta said the legislation should aim at reducing the criminalisation of business operations.

 Floorwalkers help round up the missing passengers during boarding